dharmrai-vmw/service-installer-for-vmware-tanzu/docs/product/release/AWS - Non Airgap/AWSNonAirgap-DeploymentGuide.md

       ```
       **Note:** Tanzu Service Mesh integration requires worker node to have atleast 4 CPUs.
 If you specify `SKIP_TSM=false`, the installer deploys worker node with instance type `m5.xlarge`.

-1. Install Tanzu Kubernetes Grid.
+6. Install Tanzu Kubernetes Grid.

     **Note:**
     1. Once you extract the TAR file downloaded as part of [Prerequisites](#prerequisites), make sure that you are in `<your_directory>/deployment_binaries/sivt-aws-federal/` folder while running `make` commands.

-      1. To enable or disable STIG and FIPS compliance, see step 4 of this deployment procedure.
+      1. To activate or deactivate STIG and FIPS compliance, see step 4 of this deployment procedure.

     To get the list of all the make command targets run the following command.
     ```sh